Dial 'N' for Nerder: Plot

-A memorial is held as a tribute to Martin in the school gym.
-Nelson realizes that Martin had a fear of heights so it would be unusual for him to be at the top of a cliff.
+During a memorial for Martin in the school gym, Nelson realizes that Martin had a fear of heights so it would be unusual for him to be at the top of a cliff.
 Nelson travels to Springfield National Park and discovers Sideshow Mel's bone on a string.
-Meanwhile, the Sneakers agents catch a video of Homer going to a restaurant.
-Marge confirms her suspicions of Homer but realizes that the reality show people do not care about their marriage, and if anything, are trying to destroy it.
-She quits the show and embraces Homer, while the host goes off and edits the episode to make Marge look crazy.

-Nelson suspects Bart and Lisa's involvement in Martin's disappearance.
+He suspects Bart and Lisa's involvement in Martin's disappearance.
 Having read Martin's diary, Bart heads to Martin's greenhouse to complete his butterfly project.
 Lisa follows him and they finish the project.
 Just then, Martin's taped recording of a lute solo, set to go off as the butterflies hatch, automatically plays.
 Alarmed, Lisa hurriedly stops the tape, but the same lute tune begins to play again.
 The guilt becomes too unbearable for them and Lisa confesses to the murder out loud.
 Nelson appears, playing his lute, catches Lisa's confession on tape and is about to turn them into the police, just as Martin emerges.
 He recounts how he survived the fall thanks to his underwear with an extra-durable wedgie-proof waistband.
 His waistband caught on a tree branch and then the cougar pulled at his clothes, tossing him safely to an isle in the middle of a lake, where he spent an hour making a raft and three days making a modesty skirt.
 Though he punches Martin for prancing around in the skirt, Nelson is glad that he is alive, and tells Bart and Lisa he hopes that they learned their lesson.
 Lisa concludes that underneath her innocent appearance is a dark, twisted person, and Bart concurs that killing a nerd is not fun.
 Nelson then breaks the fourth wall to wish the show's audience a good night, and the ending imitates an opening to the NBC Mystery Movie, with Nelson Muntz as Columbo, Dr. Hibbert as Quincy, M.E., Rich Texan as McCloud, and Mr. Burns and Smithers as McMillan & Wife.